themustafaomar/jvm-docs/docs/lines.md

 ])
 ```

-### Removing lines
+### removeLines()
 You may want to remove a line after the map loaded

 :::danger
-The `removeLine` method is deprecated due to convention reasons, please use `removeLines` instead.
+The removeLine method is deprecated due to convention reasons, please use removeLines instead.
 :::

 ```js